 Gunmetals are alloys of copper with tin, zinc and lead and have been used for at least 2000 years due to their ease of casting and good strength and corrosion resistance.
 Read more.

 Copper-nickel alloys have excellent resistance to marine corrosion, high thermal conductivity and low susceptibility to attachment of marine macro-oragnisms.
 The addition of nickel to copper improves strength and corrosion resistance, but good ductility is retained.
 Read more.

 Nickel-silver alloys are made from copper, nickel and zinc, and can be regarded as special brasses.
 They have an attractive silvery appearance rather than the typical brassy colour.
 Read more.

 Beryllium-copper is the hardest and strongest of any copper alloy, in the fully heat treated and cold worked condition.
 It is similar in mechanical properties to many high strength alloy steels but, compared to steels, it has better corrosion resistance.
 Read more.

 Copper is a metal that is extracted from the earth, is essential to the development of all forms of life and has been vital in the progress of civilisation, contributing to both social and technological development for more than 10,000 years.

 The valuable properties of copper which were evident at the dawn of civilisation were an attractive colour, excellent ductility and malleability, and a capability of being hardened by working.
-In modern times, further properties have been appreciated and exploited across a wide range of applications: high thermal and electrical conductivities, excellent corrosion and biofouling resistance and antimicrobial properties.
+In modern times, further properties have been appreciated and exploited across a wide range of applications: high thermal and electrical conductivities, excellent corrosion and hygienic properties.